28 Days Later (film series): 28 Years Later (2025)

+As of 2024, a trilogy of sequels to 28 Days Later and 28 Weeks Later was in development, with Garland as screenwriter of all three.

 Twenty-eight years after the Rage Virus devastated Great Britain, the island is heavily quarantined, and survivors of the outbreak are abandoned, forcing them to find ways to survive with the infected.
 When a father and son embark on a journey from the safety of a small island connected to the mainland by a single, heavily defended causeway, they discover many secrets and horrors of the outside world.

 28 Years Later: The Bone Temple (2026)

-Nia DaCosta is set to direct the second film in the trilogy; Boyle, Garland, Andrew Macdonald, Peter Rice, and Bernie Bellew are attached as producers.
+Nia DaCosta directed the fourth film; Danny Boyle, Garland, Andrew Macdonald, Peter Rice, and Bernie Bellew are attached as producers.
 Principal photography was scheduled to commence directly after production was completed on 28 Years Later, and completed in October 2024.
-While the film's title has not officially been announced, a United States Copyright Office document notes its title as 28 Years Later Part II: The Bone Temple.
-The film is set to be released on 16 January 2026.
+The film was released on 16 January 2026.

 Untitled fifth film (TBA)

-As of 2024, a trilogy of sequels to 28 Days Later and 28 Weeks Later was in development, with Alex Garland as screenwriter of all three.
 In January 2025, Boyle confirmed he would direct the third film in the new trilogy.
+In December 2025, Sony Pictures Releasing had officially greenlit the third film in the 28 Years Later trilogy, with Garland returning to write and Cillian Murphy in talks to reprise his role as Jim.
+In May 2026, Boyle revealed in an interview that he hopes to begin filming in 2027.

 Production

 In June 2007, Fox Atomic studio confirmed potential for a third film, dependent upon the financial performance of the film following its home video release.
-In July of the same year, Boyle said that the story for a third instalment had been mapped out.
+In July of the same year, Boyle said that the story for a third installment had been mapped out.
 By October 2010, Garland stated that due to differences involving the film rights, the project had been delayed.
-In January 2011 however, Boyle stated that he believed the project would be realized, stating confirming further developments for the story.
+In January 2011 however, Boyle stated that he believed the project would be realised, stating confirming further developments for the story.
 By April 2013 however, the filmmaker expressed uncertainty as to whether the movie would be made.
 In January 2015, Garland addressed the project's status, confirming that while it had fallen into development hell there were serious discussions going on behind the scenes to produce the project.
 Reiterating that development was progressing, stating that the script he was working on would tentatively be titled 28 Months Later.
-In June 2019, Boyle confirmed that he and Garland had been working on the third instalment.
-In March 2020, Imogen Poots expressed interest in reprising her role, followed by Cillian Murphy in May 2021.
+In June 2019, Boyle confirmed that he and Garland had been working on the third installment.
+In March 2020, Imogen Poots expressed interest in reprising her role, followed by Murphy in May 2021.

 In June 2023, Boyle and Garland expressed in collaboration their intentions to "seriously" and "diligently" see the project enter production; while announcing that the script was now titled 28 Years Later, acknowledging the years it had taken to be developed.
 Boyle stated that he would like to serve as director, unless Garland chooses to.
 By July of the same year, Murphy stated that he had recently discussed the possibility of a third film with Boyle; once again expressing interest in reprising his role if Boyle and Garland return to the franchise in their creative roles.